aegerita/ProductibiliBuddy/README.md

 - Kindly greets you with random phrases
 - Store todos in cookies
-- Two pleasing layouts
+- Horizontal / Vertical layouts
-    - horizontal
-    - vertical
 - Undo / Redo
 - Drag and drop (with html)
 - Keyboard shortcuts & Tooltips